 Medicare doesn’t explicitly cover plastic surgery.
 However, there are several ways that Medicare may help pay for plastic surgery procedures.

 If you have traditional Medicare, you may be able to get coverage for plastic surgery procedures if they’re considered medically necessary.
-This means that your doctor must certify that the surgery is necessary to treat a medical condition.
+This means your doctor must certify that the surgery is necessary to treat a medical condition.
 Medicare will only cover the cost of the surgery itself, not any associated costs like hospital stays or anesthesia.

 An example of covered plastic surgery would be a woman having a mastectomy or lumpectomy due to breast cancer.
-After the mastectomy, reconstruction of her breasts may be a medically necessary procedure and cause Medicare to cover it.
+After the mastectomy, reconstruction of her breasts may be medically necessary and cause Medicare to cover it.

 Medicare Advantage and Plastic Surgery